rocappe/ros2_bag/README.md

 It works as above.

-If overwrite is not set to true, it will create a new file called <file_name> follewed by a number from 1 to 100, if the others are already present
+If overwrite is not set to true, it will create a new file called <file_name> followed by a number from 1 to 100, if the others are already present